djnotes/codewithmehdi.com/_posts/2022-11-18-how-to-switch-android-studio-from-jetbrains-toolbox-version-to-standalone-version.md

 This article shows you how to convert your existing AS version installed throught Toolbox to a manually-managed version.
 Hope this helps.

+# Update 1
+The patch was downloaded, but failed to be applied!
+So, I have to download and install the new version manually :( That's the cost of not liking JB Toolbox and preferring the manual path.
+Still, I don't give up and persist, because JB Toolbox used to completely download the new version instead of patching it more than often.